openemr/demo_farm_openemr/wordpress_demo/web/wordpress/wp-content/plugins/nav-menu-roles/readme.txt

 1. No duplicate posts will be created but all menu post meta (including your Nav Menu Roles info) will be imported

 == Changelog ==

+= 1.6.3 =
+* Try again to add languages.
+Where'd they all go?

+= 1.6.2 =
+* Add French translation.
+Props @Philippe Gilles

+= 1.6.1 =
+* Update list of conflits
+* Don't display radio buttons if no roles - allows for granular permissions control

 = 1.6.0 =
 * Feature: Hiding a parent menu item will automatically hide all its children